lojals/EmojiSelectorView/README.md

 ## License

-JOEmojiableBtn is available under the MIT license.
+EmojiSelectorView is available under the MIT license.
 See the LICENSE file for more info.